-- providing leadership and continued support for the company's efforts toward potential separation and isolation of our long-term care insurance business; - active leadership and significant contributions to support the planning for and regulatory approval of the execution of the closing of the Oceanwide transaction in both the U.S. and China; - · continued active leadership in managing ratings agencies and other key capital markets relationships; and - active leadership to drive the improvement and governance of our finance and actuarial capabilities.
+- active leadership and significant contributions to support the planning for and regulatory approval of the execution of the closing of the Oceanwide Transaction in both the U.S. and China; - continued active leadership in managing rating agencies and other key capital markets relationships, including refinancing our debt in 2018 at reasonable levels and executing a bond consent which protects the holding company from a technical event of default from GLAIC; and - · active leadership to drive the improved governance of our finance and actuarial capabilities.